DeTraRoX/DeTraRoX/README.md

-- 👋 Hi, I’m @DeTraRoX
+- 👋 Hi, I’m Ayush Dobhal.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning different languages
+- 🌱 I’m currently learning different languages like C , C++ , Python .
-- ⚡ Fun fact: i am a very innovative, creative, funny person
+- ⚡ Fun fact: I am a very innovative, creative, funny person .

 <!---
 DeTraRoX/DeTraRoX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.